randomairborne/hyperacme/README.md

 // Your contact addresses, note the `mailto:` let contact = vec!["mailto:foo@bar.com".to_string()];

-// Reads the private account key from persistence, or
-// creates a new one before accessing the API to establish
-// that it's there.
+// Generate a private key and register an account with your ACME provider.
-let acc = dir.register_account(contact.clone())?;
+// You should write it to disk any use `load_account` afterwards. let acc = dir.register_account(contact.clone())?;

-// You should only call `register_account` once, store the private (eg. in a
-// file) and use `load_account] afterwards.
-let privkey = acc.acme_private_key_pem();
+// Example of how to load an account from string: let privkey = acc.acme_private_key_pem();
-// XXX: write privatekey to disk, afterwards you can load it like this: let acc = dir.load_account(&privkey, contact)?;
+let acc = dir.load_account(&privkey, contact)?;

 // Order a new TLS certificate for a domain.